OpenDSA/OpenDSA-LTI/README.md

   ```
   - Second, point Passenger to the version of Ruby that we're using.
 Find the following lines in the configuration file
   ```
-  ##
-  # Phusion Passenger
-  ##
-  # Uncomment it if you installed ruby-passenger or ruby-passenger-enterprise
-  ##
+  sudo nano /etc/nginx/conf.d/mod-http-passenger.conf
   ```
-  - Then put the following two lines right after them
+  - Then replace the passenger_ruby line with the one below
   ```
-  passenger_root /usr/lib/ruby/vendor_ruby/phusion_passenger/locations.ini;
   passenger_ruby /home/deploy/.rbenv/shims/ruby;
   ```
   - The `passenger_ruby` is the important line here.
 Once you've changed `passenger_ruby` to use the right version Ruby, you can restart Nginx with the new Passenger configuration.